MidnattLantern/hidoc/manual testing.md

+new manual testing front

 Sign in/out redirect:
 ---
 - If signed in, cannot access the sign-in page:
 If the navigation bar has the option "My Projects", the user is signed in.
-At this stage, by adding `/sign-in` in the url, the user will be prompted back to the main page.
+At this stage, by adding `/sign-in` in the URL, the user will be prompted back to the main page.

 - If signed in, cannot access the sign-up page:
-This can be tested with the same method as for sign in, but adding `/sign-up` instead.
+This can be tested with the same method as for sign-in, but adding `/sign-up` instead.

 - If signed out, cannot access the create project page:
 If the navigation bar has the option "Sign up", the user is signed out.
-At this stage, by adding `/projects/create` in the url, the user will be prompted back to the main page.
+At this stage, by adding `/projects/create` in the URL, the user will be prompted back to the main page.

 Sign in/up/out:
 ---
 - If signed out, can sign up with a new artist account, if the form is valid:
-This can be tested by being signed out and either click "sign up" in the navigation bar or add `/sign-up` in the url.
-Then, make a valid submittion.
+This can be tested by being signed out and either clicking "sign up" in the navigation bar or adding `/sign-up` in the URL.
+Then, make a valid submission.

 - If the signup form is invalid, warning messages appear:
 Missing the second password field: